 Rooms: Las Vegas-based interior design firm TAL Studio designed the 180 guest rooms, including 18 suites, furnished with striking Deco-patterned wall laminate, a rich gold, black, and blue color palette, gilded accents, mid-century modern pendant lighting, retro seating, hardwood furniture, and large floor-to-ceiling windows.
 SMART TVs, custom linens, a Nespresso machine, and Natura Bissé and Roil bathroom amenities come standard.

 On Site: Free WiFi, a private event space that can seat up to 120, a state-of-the-art fitness center, a rooftop deck with a seasonal pool, 24-hour in-room dining, pet-friendly amenity options, complimentary Saturday morning yoga, seasonal bicycle rentals, and complimentary transportation in the house Tesla Model X.

-Food and Drink: Kevin Boehm and Rob Katz, the virtuosic culinary duo behind the Chicago-based Boka Restaurant Group, manage both of the hotel’s highly-acclaimed eateries, Somerset and Devereaux.
-Somerset, with its preppy, country clubby vibes, serves sophisticated, all-day, all-American fare, while Devereaux, the fashionable rooftop — and poolside — lounge on the 18th floor, is a trendy spot for craft cocktails and small bites.
-The menus at Somerset and Devereaux were all designed by Michelin-starred chef Lee Wolen (of el Bulli and Eleven Madison Park) and can hold their own against the city’s best restaurants.
+Food and Drink: Kevin Boehm and Rob Katz, the virtuosic culinary duo behind the Chicago-based Boka Restaurant Group, manage both of the hotel’s highly-acclaimed eatery, Somerset, with its preppy, country clubby vibes, serves sophisticated, all-day, all-American fare.
+A new rooftop lounge will debut in 2024.

 What to Do Nearby